learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

-In this case, there is only a single key, 'albums', so we'll continue on down the pathway exploring and mapping out the hierarchy.
-Once again, let's start by checking the type of this nested data structure.
+In this case, there is only a single key, 'albums', so you'll continue on down the pathway exploring and mapping out the hierarchy.
+Once again, start by checking the type of this nested data structure.

 ```python